wp-plugins/yet-another-stars-rating/readme.txt

 = Multi Set =
 Multisets give the opportunity to score different aspects for each review: for example, if you're reviewing a videogame, you can create the aspects "Graphics", "Gameplay", "Story", etc.
+Only who write the post or page can inserta votes in Multi Set.

 = Importing data from gd star rating =
 If you're using gd-star-rating, YASR is the plugin for you!
-You can import from gd-star-rating "overall_rating", "visitor_votes" and all the multisets with their respective score.
+You can import from gd-star-rating "Overall Rating", "Visitor Votes" and all the multisets with their respective score.
 Once YASR is installed you just have to go to "Settings" -> "Yet Another Stars Rating: Settings" and start the import (last box at the bottom).
 This operation can take some time, don't stop it!
 Once it's done you just need to replace the gd-star-rating's shortcode with the YASR tags.
 If with gd-star-rating you're using a different number of stars from the default of 5, YASR will automatically convert all the scores in a range from 1 to 5.